 Trunks and tailgates rust along the lower edges, around the license plate area, and around the weatherstrip seal where moisture collects.
 On trucks, the tailgate is a separate bolt-on panel, making replacement straightforward.
 On sedans, the trunk lid is simpler to work with than structural panels.

-Trunk rust repair runs $400 to $800 for surface and scale work.
-Penetrating trunk rust that requires patch welding costs $800 to $1,500.
-Replacing a trunk lid or tailgate with a used or aftermarket unit runs $300 to $1,000 plus paint matching at $300 to $600.
+Trunk rust repair cost ranges from affordable surface and scale work to more involved penetrating rust that requires patch welding.
+In some cases, replacing a trunk lid or tailgate with a used or aftermarket unit plus paint matching is the most cost-effective approach.

-## Rust Repair Methods: What Your Shop Actually Does
+Rust Repair Methods: What Your Shop Actually Does

 Understanding the different repair methods helps you evaluate what your shop is proposing and whether the approach makes sense for your situation.

-### Method 1: Sanding, Priming, and Repainting
+Method 1: Sanding, Priming, and Repainting

 This is the standard approach for surface and light scale rust.
 The technician uses sandpaper (starting around 80 grit and working up to 320 or finer), a sanding block, or a power sander to remove all rust and paint from the affected area plus a few inches of surrounding area.
 The goal is to expose clean, bare metal with no traces of oxidation.